 To these holdings data we merge in earnings announcement dates from the CRSP/Compustat merged industrial quarterly database.
-Specifically, for each fund-report date-holding observation, we merge in the first earnings announcement date that follows that holding's report date.4 We drop observations for which we can find no earnings announcement date within 90 days after the report date.
+Specifically, for each fund-report date-holding observation, we merge in the first earnings announcement date that follows that holding's report date.
+We drop observations for which we can find no earnings announcement date within 90 days after the report date.

 Next we add stock returns around each earnings announcement.
 From CRSP, we merge in the raw returns over the [-1,+1] trading day interval around each announcement.
-We define a market-adjusted event return (MAR) as the raw announcement return minus the contemporaneous return on the CRSP value-weighted market index.
-We also define a benchmark-adjusted event return (BAR) as the raw return minus the average [-1, +1] earnings announcement return on stocks of similar BM, size, and momentum that also announced earnings in the same calendar quarter as the holding in question.
-Our approach is similar to that in Daniel et al. (1997).5 We exclude fund-report dates that do not have at least 1 benchmark-adjusted earnings announcement return; our results are unchanged if we restrict attention to fund-report dates containing at least 10 or 20 such returns.
+We define a market-adjusted event return MAR as the raw announcement return minus the contemporaneous return on the CRSP value-weighted market index.
+We also define a benchmark-adjusted event return BAR as the raw return minus the average [-1, +1] earnings announcement return on stocks

-For a subset of the remaining observations, we can obtain fund characteristics data.
-Russell Wermers and Wharton Research Data Services (WRDS) provided links between the Thomson holdings data and the CRSP mutual fund database, as described in Wermers (2000).
-From the CRSP mutual fund data we funds for which Morningstar requested and obtained monthly holdings data.
-Elton, Gruber, Blake, Krasny, and Ozelge (2010) find that defining trades based on changes in quarterly holdings misses 20% of the trades revealed by changes in the Morningstar monthly data.
-The benefit of the quarterly holdings data is that it covers a far broader set of funds than does Morningstar.
+$^2$ In February 2004, the SEC decided to return to a quarterly reporting requirement.
+See Elton, Gruber, and Blake (2007a) for a study of the performance of fund holdings using a subset of mutual funds for which Morningstar requested and obtained monthly holdings data.
+Elton, Gruber, Krasny, and Ozelge (2006) find that defining trades based on changes in quarterly holdings misses 20% of the trades revealed by changes in the Morningstar monthly data.
+The benefit of the quarterly holdings data is that it covers a far broader set of funds than Morningstar.

-3The only reason to care about the file date is that Thomson's practice is to report the number of shares including the effect of any splits that occur between the fund's report date and the file date.
-To recover the correct number of shares as of the report date, we undo the effect of such splits using the Center for Research in Security Prices (CRSP) share adjustment factors.
+&lt;sup>3 The only reason to care about the file date is that Thomson practice is to report the number of shares including the effect of any splits that occur between the fund's report date and the file date.
+To recover the currect number of shares as of the report date, we undo the effect of such splits using CRSP share adjustment factors.

-4Prior to this merge, we create place holder observations for "liquidating" observations in the holdings data set (i.e., situations in which no holdings of a given stock are reported for the current report date but positive holdings were reported at the prior report date).
+&lt;sup>4 Prior to this merge, we create placeholder observations for "liquidating" observations in the holdings data set, i.e. situations in which no holdings of a given stock are reported in the current report date but positive holdings were reported at the prior report date.
 This allows us to examine whether closing a position entirely portends especially poor earnings announcement returns.